Progress slow for USA Gymnastics in wake of Nassar scandal

 “The communication from the top down has been really reactive and disjointed,” said Kim Ransom, who runs Pittsburgh Gymnastics Club in the eastern exurb of Braddock.
 “We get mass emails kind of bombed to us when there’s a catastrophe in the news and it’s sort of just feels very forced and contrived … It feels like nobody is being real with us.”

 Ransom’s gym is like many of the 3,546 across the country that count themselves as USA Gymnastics member clubs.
-The odds of the next Biles or Raisman walking through the door are slim.
+The odds of the next Biles or six-time Olympic medalist Aly Raisman walking through the door are slim.
 The business is a passion project where Ransom and her small staff coach about 200 or so kids.
 She wants to do things the right way, but feels she’s spent most of the last two years in the dark even as USA Gymnastics has tried to implement the more than 70 recommendations made by former federal prosecutor Deborah Daniels in an independent report released in June of 2017.

 “I would like to know when they’re rolling out new policies and things member are supposed to abide but it needs to be black and white,” Ransom said.
 “Things need to be much more clear.”